Curry Participant Pool (CPP)

 Access to the approved research studies is currently available through Chalk & Wire.
 All B/MT and PG/MT students should have access to Chalk & Wire through course requirements.
 Notification of available CPP-R studies will be sent directly to teacher ed students through the Chalk & Wire system.
 Requested participants for CPP-V studies will be sent an invitation through Chalk & Wire, as well.

 Surveys typically take 25 to 60 minutes to complete.
 Failure to complete CPP-R surveys will be considered in evaluations for students’ overall academic standing and continued participation in their degree program.
-Voluntary completion of CPP-V surveys will support one’s growth as an educational professional, and be weighed in consideration for scholarship eligibility.
+Voluntary completion of CPP-V surveys will support one’s growth as an educational professional, and be weighed in consideration for scholarship and award eligibility.

 For more information, including requests to utilize the CPP for research purposes, please contact the CPP Manager, Anthony DeMauro, at email@example.com.